ilvokhin/blog/posts/jemalloc-hpa-reference/jemalloc-hpa-reference.md

 alongside `madvise(..., MADV_HUGEPAGE)`.
 Increments `stats.arenas.<i>.hpa_shard.nhugify_failures` counter on failure.

-Usual asynchronous hugification introduces delay of unknown length, between request to OS has been made to hugify a pageslab and OS actually backs up pageslab by a hugepage.
+Usually asynchronous hugification introduces delay of unknown length, between request to the OS being made to hugify a pageslab and the OS actually backs up pageslab by a hugepage.
 This option allows to eliminate this delay.
 Requires Linux 6.1 or higher.